ibm-cloud-docs/containers/cs_locations.md

 ### How locations are organized
 {: #example_locations_org}

 The following image is used as an example to explain how {{site.data.keyword.containerlong_notm}} locations are organized.
+For more information, see [Locations for resource deployment](/docs/overview?topic=overview-locations).
 {: shortdesc}

 ![Organization of {{site.data.keyword.containerlong_notm}} locations](images/cs_regions_hierarchy.png)